Kallibek/rest-api-stores/README.md

 All CRUD endpoints require a JSON Web Token (JWT) which can be obtained upon signing up ("/register") and authorization ("/Auth")

-# Database and Data modeling
+# Database and data modeling

 The database resides on Managed PostgreSQL from Heroku